open-webui/open-webui/README.md

 Want to learn more about Falcor's features?
 Check out our [Falcor documentation](https://docs.falcor.com/features) for a comprehensive overview!

-## 🔗 Also Check Out Falcor Community!

-Don't forget to explore our sibling project, [Falcor Community](https://falcor.com/), where you can discover, download, and explore customized Modelfiles.
-Falcor Community offers a wide range of exciting possibilities for enhancing your chat interactions with Falcor! 🚀

 ## How to Install 🚀

 > [!NOTE]